spandanagella/WiktionaryParser/readme.md

 A python project which parses word content from Wiktionary in an easy to use JSON format.
 Right now, it parses etymologies, definitions, pronunciations, examples, audio links and related words.

+Modified the repo from https://github.com/Suyash458/WiktionaryParser

+Current version hanfles, extracting translations for the word in other languages.
+To make things simpler, currently only extracting verb translations.

 ####JSON structure